quarto-dev/quarto-cli/src/resources/projects/website/listing/item-grid.ejs.md

   return listing.fields.includes(field) && item[field] !== undefined;
 }

+// Capture the item number for utility functions that need it const itemNumber = listing.utilities.itemNumber();

 // Fields that should be bucketized into the general listing at the bottom const otherFields = fields.filter(field => {